makrusss/simpleChat/README.md

 ### Prerequisites

-- Node.js (v14 or above) installed on your machine
+- Node.js installed on your machine

 ### Installation